robert-v/Mutate-public/README.md

 ## Requirements
 macOS 14+, universal .app in .dmg archive, notarized

+requires:
-requires: accessibility permissions (to access selected text and to replace it, also accesses clipboard to bypass limitations of certain tools)
+- accessibility permissions (to access selected text and to replace it, also accesses clipboard to bypass limitations of certain tools)
+- outgoing network connection to support Monaco editor

 ## Features
-- native and lightweight (~1 MB)
+- native
 - works in any window
 - completely offline
 - seamless text replacement or generation without interrupting your worklfow and without switching to a differnt window